Middlesex Fells Reservation

-Middlesex Fells Reservation, often referred to simply as the Fells, is a public recreation area covering more than 2200 acre in Malden, Medford, Melrose, Stoneham, and Winchester, Massachusetts.
+Middlesex Fells Reservation, often referred to simply as the Fells, is a public recreation area covering more than 2200 acre in Malden, Medford, Melrose, Stoneham, and Winchester, Massachusetts, United States.
 The state park surrounds two inactive reservoirs, Spot Pond and the Fells Reservoir, and the three active reservoirs (North, Middle, and South) that are part of the water supply system for the town of Winchester.
 Spot Pond and the Fells Reservoir are part of the Wachusett water system, one of six primary water systems that feed metropolitan Boston's waterworks.
 The park is managed by the Massachusetts Department of Conservation and Recreation and is part of the Metropolitan Park System of Greater Boston.

 History

 The area around Middlesex Fells is known to have been explored by John Winthrop, Governor of the Massachusetts Bay Colony, in 1632.
 The reservation's lands have been used for the production of timber, granite, and ice.
 Abundant water power meant that many mills, including one that manufactured some of the first vulcanized rubber products, were located here.
 Remnants of early mill works are visible in the Spot Pond Archeological District, located in the Virginia Woods section, the site of the former mill village of Haywardville.

 The reservation was initiated in 1891 with the donation of Virginia Wood to The Trustees of Reservations by Fannie Tudor as a memorial to her daughter, Virginia.
 As a child Virginia loved to walk in the woods surrounding the Italianate mansion her grandfather had given her mother on Spot Pond in 1862.
-Virginia died in 1888 in Paris, where she had moved with her mother after the death of her father Henry in 1864; Fannie died in Paris a year after her gift.
-(The property was later donated to the Metropolitan District Commission in 1923.)
+The property was later donated to the Metropolitan District Commission in 1923.
 In 1893, the state took the property over and began managing it as a state park.

 At some point in the 1800s or earlier, a stone tablet was erected on Great Island, which reads "WHERE SHUTE FELL".
 There are several contradictory stories explaining the significance of this phrase.

 Boston Regional Medical Center was located within the Reservation along Woodland Road in Stoneham, until it closed in February 1999.